-When you and your child arrive at our office for their tongue and lip tie release surgery, you will need to complete a questionnaire.
+When you and your child arrive at our office for their tongue and lip tie release surgery in Princeton, you will need to complete a questionnaire.
 This information will help our pediatric dentists understand the unique difficulties your child is experiencing when attempting to breastfeed, sleep, speak, etc.

 Next, our staff will take you and your child back to the treatment room where our pediatric dentists will perform a thorough exam of your child's mouth.
 For babies, this exam is completed with the infant comfortably laying on our "surfboard" so we can completely view their oral anatomy.